britzl/aws-sdk-lua/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE.txt for more information.

+## Official documentation
+The [AWS Documentation page](https://docs.aws.amazon.com/index.html) is a great starting point for exploring all of the AWS APIs.

 ## Third-party code used
 The SDK uses code from the following projects: